Boat Registration and Licenses in Louisiana

 If your boat is homemade and doesn't have a Hull Identification Number(HIN), submit a completed Application for Boat Inspection along with your registration application.
 Inspections cost $28.

-At the time of your inspection, provide all receipts for parts used to build the boat.
+At the time of your inspection, you will need to provide all receipts for parts used to build the boat.

 Registration fees vary greatly depending on the length of the boat.
 Consult the fee schedule provided on the registration application to determine your cost.